openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

       ```
 - Some events will also contain `Open` button tapping which a User will be able ti see the details of the event.

 > Issue: Right now we are able to show only the latest event for a protocol instance (for instance `PROOF_RECEIVED` but not `PROOF_REQUESTED`).
-In order to show all event properly we need to do changes in Aries Framework JavaScript (see corresponding [issue](https://github.com/hyperledger/aries-framework-javascript/issues/1380)).
+In order to show all event properly we need to do changes in credo (see corresponding [issue](https://github.com/openwallet-foundation/credo-ts/issues/1380)).

 ## Proof Request Template usage history

-- In order to get the list of proofs received for a specific template we need to have an association between AFJ `ProofRecord` and `Template` records.
-It means that we need to add an optional `templateId` field to AFJ `ProofRecord` record.
+- In order to get the list of proofs received for a specific template we need to have an association between Credo `ProofRecord` and `Template` records.
+It means that we need to add an optional `templateId` field to Credo `ProofRecord` record.
 - After that, we will be able to query the history of proofs for a specific template.
 - For the current solution we used custom metadata of `ProofRecord` record.
 But there is no efficient method to query records with specific metadata filter.
 So we have to query all records and filer them on mobile side.